The History of the Credit Card

 Credit cards began as a practical solution for farmers to purchase goods before their harvest and have since become the primary payment method of our day.
 These cards allow individuals to make purchases anytime and nearly anywhere.
 Of course, these capabilities are only being further expanded today, with online applications like PayPal, Zelle, and Venmo that allow users to pay and receive funds with just a few taps.

 The future of credit card processing is growing and shifting as we speak.
 With Apple Pay—and similar technologies—we are already moving away from the physical card.
 New technological advancements are pointing us in the direction of biotechnology that will allow for DNA, fingerprints, or even implanted chips to act in the place of credit cards as we know them.
+Additionally, credit reporting agencies play a crucial role in the evolution of credit scores and fair lending practices, influenced by regulatory changes.

 What the future holds in anyone’s guess, but merchants who stay on top of industry trends are guaranteed to have a leg up on the competition as payment methods evolve.
+Clear regulations for calculating interest rates and ensuring transparency for cardholders are essential to protect consumers from unfair practices.

 Looking to improve your payments setup?
 SwipeSum helps businesses of all sizes find their perfect payment processing solution at the lowest possible rate.
-Best of all?
-It’s totally free!
-Click here to get started!

 Stephen Seaman